• Free shipping

 Slip Resistance

-Durable & Low Maintenance
+Durability & Low Maintenance

-High foot traffic and equipment usage demand a durable, long-lasting floor that can handle weights and heavy loads.
-Easy maintenance is also important, as cleanliness is essential in a healthcare setting.
+High foot traffic and equipment usage demand a durable, long lasting floor that can handle weights and heavy loads.
+Easy maintenance is also important as cleanliness is essential in a healthcare setting.

-Recommended Flooring Types for Physical Therapy Centers
+Flooring Recommendations for Physical Therapy Centres

 Rubber Flooring